 for the fixer’s kitchen with the highly regarded

 Caesarstone Calacatta Nuvo

 not-too-busy veining and a beautiful finish.

-Yet when I brought home a good-sized sample
+This quartz was my first choice for my countertops; yet when I brought home a good-sized sample

 of Calacatta Nuvo to see it with our white Shaker